 Istanbul is one of the most beautiful cities in Turkey and one of the most interesting cities in the world.
 It is undoubtedly a city that deserves a visit of more than one night due to its size, attractions and history.
 Many flights have layovers in the city, as it is located between Europe and Asia.
-One day in Istanbul is not enough, but it is entirely possible to see a lot of this incredible city in 24 hours.
+One day in Istanbul is not enough, but it is totally possible to see a lot of this incredible city in a 24 hour layover.

 Istanbul was the ancient capital of the Roman Empire, Constantinople.
 So as you can imagine, every street and building in the city hides history in it.
 The most famous sights are located in Istanbul’s old city, Sultanahmet.
 If it is your first time in the city, you’ll probably just stay around this area which is totally walkable.